wunderkammer-labs/echotrace-whispering-objects/README.md

 - Logged events include `heartbeat_received`, `fragment_triggered`, `narrative_unlocked`, `config_push_ok`, `config_push_timeout`, and `admin_action`.
 - Dashboard summaries display counts, rates, and timing averages without collecting identifying data.
 - Data remain local to the hub unless exported by an administrator for evaluation.

-## Educational and Learning Goals

-- **Constructivist learning through storytelling**
-  Visitors build understanding by gathering and connecting story fragments.
-Each interaction becomes an act of investigation, mirroring how learning in museums often happens through exploration and curiosity.

-- **Embodied cognition and spatial learning**
-  Movement is part of how visitors make sense of information.
-The sensors and light or sound feedback connect motion, perception, and interpretation, showing how physical engagement supports learning.

-- **Collaborative and social learning**
-  No single visitor can hear the whole story alone.
-The design encourages sharing, discussion, and cooperative discovery, reflecting how people learn through social interaction.

-- **Inclusive and multimodal participation**
-  Audio, light, vibration, and text work together so visitors with different sensory or linguistic backgrounds can participate.
-Accessibility features model Universal Design for Learning principles in a museum setting.

-- **Reflection and metacognition**
-  The final mystery object encourages visitors to think about how they formed meaning.
-Revisiting earlier fragments promotes awareness of their own interpretive process.

 ## Quick Start